 With your funnel stage and buyer persona, you should be able to come up with a good starter list of terms (keywords) your buyers will be searching.
 The trick is to really get inside the heads of your audience.
 What would they search on Google?

 Now, use these keyword research tools to help refine your list and find other relevant keywords, variations and combinations:

-Moz Keyword Explorer: Use this tool to find heaps of information around keyword volume, related terms and more.
+- Moz Keyword Explorer: Use this tool to find heaps of information around search volume, related terms and more.

 That’s right – we’re still not at the actual writing stage.
 Your final planning step is to plan your outline.

-It doesn’t matter whether it’s a blog, case study or landing page copy, you need to take time to work out WHAT you are going to write and how it will FLOW.
+It doesn’t matter whether it’s a blog post, case study or landing page copy, you need to take time to work out WHAT you are going to write and how it will FLOW.

 Answer these questions:

 - What’s the purpose of your article?
 What do you want to achieve with this piece?
 Go back to your marketing funnel to work out which stage you’re aligning with.